-In 2020, the borough with the average highest unemployment rate was Kensington and Chelsea at 6.6%.
-The borough with the lowest unemployment rate was Richmond upon Thames at 3.4%.
+In the second quarter of 2020, the borough with the average highest unemployment rate was Tower Hamlets (7.2%), replacing Kensington and Chelsea from Q1 who are now 3rd highest with a rate of 6.5%.
+The borough with the lowest unemployment rate remained Richmond upon Thames was 3.2%.
 The figures presented here are averages of the three years up to the stated year.

 In most London boroughs, unemployment fell between 2017 and 2020.
-The largest falls were seen in both Tower Hamlets and Barking and Dagenham with a drop in unemployment rate by 3.8 percentage points.
-Following these two boroughs, Newham saw unemployment reduced by 2.8 percentage points.
+The largest falls were seen in Barking and Dagenham (-4.3ppts) and Greenwich and Tower Hamlets (both -2.5pts).

 Unemployment rates by age group

-Poverty rates for all age groups are higher in London than in the rest of England, and have been so for the whole time period covered by this indicator.
-Unemployment in London is most prevalent amongst those aged between 16 and 24, with 16.1% of this group being unemployed in 2019/20.
-This compares to just 3.4% of those aged between 25 and 64.
-Unemployment is a little higher for those aged 65 and over, at 3.6% in 2019/20, however relatively few in this group are either in work or seeking work as the majority are retired.
+Unemployment rates for all age groups are higher in London than in the rest of England, and have been so for the whole time period covered by this indicator.
+Unemployment in London is most prevalent amongst those aged between 16 and 24, with 14.9% of this group being unemployed in 2019/20.
+This compares to just 3.5% of those aged between 25 and 64.
+Unemployment is also low for those aged 65 and over, at 3% in 2019/20, however relatively few in this group are either in work or seeking work as the majority are retired.

 Worklessness by ethnicity group